Henry Fonda: On acting

 The writer Al Aronowitz, while working on a profile of Jane Fonda for The Saturday Evening Post in the 1960s, asked Henry Fonda about method acting: "I can't articulate about the Method", he told me, "because I never studied it.
 I don't mean to suggest that I have any feelings one way or the other about it...I don't know what the Method is and I don't care what the Method is.
 Everybody's got a method.
 Everybody can't articulate about their method, and I can't, if I have a method—and Jane sometimes says that I use the Method, that is, the capital letter Method, without being aware of it.
 Maybe I do; it doesn't matter."

 Aronowitz reported Jane saying, "My father can't articulate the way he works.
 He just can't do it.
 He's not even conscious of what he does, and it made him nervous for me to try to articulate what I was trying to do.
 And I sensed that immediately, so we did very little talking about it...he said, 'Shut up, I don't want to hear about it.'
 He didn't want me to tell him about it, you know.
 He wanted to make fun of it."

 Death

-Fonda died at his Los Angeles home on August 12, 1982, from heart disease.
+Fonda died at Cedars Sinai on August 12, 1982, from heart disease.
 Fonda's wife, Shirlee, his daughter Jane, and his son Peter were at his side that day.
 He suffered from prostate cancer, but this did not directly cause his death and was noted only as a concurrent ailment on his death certificate.

 Fonda requested that no funeral be held, and his body was cremated.
-President Ronald Reagan, a former actor himself, hailed Fonda as "a true professional dedicated to excellence in his craft.
+President Ronald Reagan, a former actor himself, and an acquaintance of his, hailed Fonda as "a true professional dedicated to excellence in his craft.
 He graced the screen with a sincerity and accuracy which made him a legend."

 The home where Fonda was born in 1905 is preserved at The Stuhr Museum of the Prairie Pioneer in Grand Island, Nebraska.